Time and again, I hear, “there is no fraud here…we have great controls and an excellent culture…”

 Revisit your fraud risk management program, starting with an assessment of your organizational culture and code of conduct.

-To help combat the 80 percent of employees from misappropriating assets, corruption, and financial statement fraud make sure you have a strong control environment (tone-from-the-top/in-the-middle that resonates) and properly designed internal controls.
+To help combat the 80 percent of employees from misappropriating assets, corruption, and financial statement fraud, make sure you have a strong control environment (tone-from-the-top/in-the-middle that resonates) and adequately designed internal controls.

-A strong tone and timely conduct by leadership demonstrates a lack of tolerance for unethical behavior.
-Employees who perceive a tolerance for fraud or misconduct are more inclined to participate in such behavior if the perceived level of consequences are low.
+A strong tone and timely conduct by leadership demonstrate a lack of tolerance for unethical behavior.
+Employees who perceive a tolerance for fraud or misconduct are more inclined to participate in such behavior if the perceived level of consequences is low.

-The following controls would be indicators that you might, but I would recommend an independent review by outside professionals at least bi-annually, or sooner if there have been significant changes.
+The following controls would be indicators that you might.
+Still, I would recommend an independent review by outside professionals at least bi-annually or sooner if there have been significant changes.

 Monitoring of expenses and purchases.
 The company has a process to monitor and approve expenses and at least two levels of approval for certain expenses or purchases over a set threshold.

 Limited access to cash, inventory, and financial systems.
 Restricting access to cash, inventory, and accounting systems can prevent theft, bribery, and financial statement manipulation.

 Purchases have an audit trail.
 From a proposal to procurement to final payment, the accounting system should be capable of identifying pertinent information such as who requested the services along with the business purposes, the purchase amounts, approval of the purchase, and who authorized payment.
 Similar controls should be in place for the sales or quote-to-cash process.